srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 debug1: kex: client->server cipher: chacha20-poly1305@openssh.com MAC: <implicit> compression: none
 ```

-As you can see, the first cipher mode in the list is `chacha20-poly1305` which is vulnerable to the attack is selected (as it should).
+As you can see, the first cipher mode in the list is `chacha20-poly1305` which is vulnerable to the attack being selected (as it should).

 ## Network Operating Systems and Terrapin Attack

-Ok, Ok, but what about Network Operating Systems?
+Ok, OK, but what about Network Operating Systems?
 Are they affected by the attack?
 It is not hard to imagine that most NOSes use OpenSSH as their SSH server, so they are likely to be affected by the attack.
 Let's check.

-To keep it practical, I used Containerlab to spin up a few popular NOSes on my server and tested them for the vulnerability using the [terrapin-scanner][scanner].
+To keep it practical, I used Containerlab to spin up a few popular NOSes on my server and tested them for vulnerability using the [terrapin-scanner][scanner].

 ///details | Containerlab topology